 \section{The Teich\-m\"ul\-ler space of circle diffeomorphisms}

-Now we are ready to realize the Teich\-m\"ul\-ler space of circle diffeomorphisms with H\"older continuous derivatives as a subspace of the universal Teich\-m\"ul\-ler space.
-Then we will give some application of using the structure of this space at the end of this section.
+We are ready to realize the Teich\-m\"ul\-ler space of circle diffeomorphisms with H\"older continuous derivatives as a subspace of the universal Teich\-m\"ul\-ler space.
+Then, we will give an application of the structure of this space at the end of this section.